GravSphere2: A higher-order Jeans method for mass-modeling spherical stellar systems

 where

-Therefore, by first solving Eq.~\eqref{eq:sph_jeans} for $\sigma^2_r$ and then using this to obtain the solution $\braket{v^4_r}$ for Eq.~$\eqref{eq:sph_412jeans},$ one self-consistently solves for the second and fourth order Jeans equations.
-This is the first key change we make in \gs2.
+Therefore, by first solving Eq.~\eqref{eq:sph_jeans} for $\sigma^2_r$ and then using this to obtain the solution $\braket{v^4_r}$ for Eq.~$\eqref{eq:sph_412jeans},$ we can self-consistently solve for the second- and fourth-order Jeans equations.
+This is the first key change we made in \gs2.

-As for the second-order counterparts, we now seek to obtain the projected quantities which are directly related to observations.
-To express these purely in terms of $\braket{v^4_r}$, following \cite{2013MNRAS.432.3361R}, first, it follows from Eq.~\eqref{eq:4ani} that:
+As for the second-order counterparts, we now want to obtain the projected quantities that are directly related to observations.
+To express these purely in terms of $\braket{v^4_r}$, following \cite{2013MNRAS.432.3361R}, first, it follows from Eq.~\eqref{eq:4ani} that